How to Not Waste $10,000 Like I Did: Build Imperfect but Profitable

 I wasted well over $10,000 chasing the image of a “real business.”

 Websites.
 Branding.
 Fancy software.
 Half-finished courses.
 Mentorships that weren’t aligned with where I actually was.
 On the outside, it looked shiny, like proof I was on my way to success.
 But the reality?
 None of it was putting money into my bank account.
-In fact, it was draining it faster than I could keep up.
+It was draining it faster than I could keep up.

-If you’ve ever poured time and money into what made your business look good but not profitable… you know the sting.
-And if you haven’t yet, I want this to be the moment that saves you from learning it the hard way.
+If you’ve ever poured time and money into what made your business look good but not profitable, you know the sting.
+And if you haven’t yet, I want this to be the post that saves you from learning it the hard way.

 The Aesthetic Trap